 National Child Measurement Programme

-The National Child Measurement Programme (NCMP) measures the weight and height of children in reception class (aged 4 to 5 years) and year 6 (aged 10 to 11 years) to assess overweight children and obese levels within primary schools.
+The National Child Measurement Programme (NCMP) measures the height and weight of children in reception class (aged 4 to 5 years) and year 6 (aged 10 to 11 years) to assess overweight and obesity levels in children within primary schools.
 This data can be used at a national level to support local public health initiatives and inform the local planning and delivery of services for children.

 The NCMP was set up in line with the Government's strategy to tackle obesity and to: